Lloyds Metals Completes Postal Ballot Notice Dispatch for ₹15,820 Crore RPT

 *this image is generated using AI for illustrative purposes only.

-Lloyds metals & energy Limited has announced a postal ballot notice dated 26th March, 2026, seeking shareholder approval for material related party transactions worth ₹15,820 crore with its subsidiary Thriveni Earthmovers and Infra Private Limited (TEIL) for Financial Year 2026-27.
+Lloyds metals & energy Limited has completed the dispatch of its postal ballot notice on March 30, 2026, seeking shareholder approval for material related party transactions worth ₹15,820 crore with its subsidiary Thriveni Earthmovers and Infra Private Limited (TEIL) for Financial Year 2026-27.
+The company has also published the public notice in Business Standard (English - All Editions) and Navrashtra (Marathi Daily) newspapers on March 31, 2026.

 Transaction Overview and Corporate Structure